 - Base price for the tested configuration

-- Price of common upgrades like performance fabric or modular add-ons
+- Price of common upgrades such as performance fabric or modular add-ons

 - Shipping costs to a typical U.S. address

-- Assembly options such as white-glove delivery or curbside drop-off
+- Assembly choices such as white-glove delivery or curbside drop-off

 1.2 Mapping the full configuration range

-Next, we map out the configuration ladder for that sofa line.
-Many brands sell the same design in multiple sizes, with chaises, corner units, or storage pieces.
+Next, we map the configuration ladder for the sofa line.
+Many brands sell the same design in multiple sizes, with chaises, corner units, storage pieces, or add-on modules.

-We list how much price changes when a buyer:
+We list how much the price changes when a buyer:

 - Moves from a loveseat to a three-seater